iYadavVaibhav/iyadavvaibhav.github.io/_posts/2019-03-05-flask-notes.md

 **Services:** Here we have various services defined.
 We use them across app like db, login, mail.

 ## Blueprints
-We can seperate out application logical modules in application.
+We can separate out application logical modules in application.
 Like we can create separate package for auth, error handling etc.

 `from flask import Blueprint` is what we need to use.